Research Projects

 Supervisor: Dr. Md Abdur Razzaque, University of Dhaka

-In this project, we utilized two evolutionary approaches, Genetic Algorithm and Particle Swarm Optimization(specifically Ant Colony Optimization) to design two resource allocation schemes in heterogeneous Mobile Cloud Computing(MCC) environment.
-This meta-heuristics resource allocation approaches helps to minimize the task execution and subsequently increase resource utilization in MCC, which is very crucial for Big data-based resource constrained cloud application, such as mobile and e-health application.
+We used two evolutionary approaches — Genetic Algorithms and Particle Swarm Optimization (specifically Ant Colony Optimization) — to design resource allocation schemes for heterogeneous Mobile Cloud Computing (MCC) environments.
+These meta-heuristic approaches minimize task execution time and improve resource utilization, which is critical for big-data-driven, resource-constrained cloud applications such as mobile and e-health systems.

-Outcome: IEEE Access 2017,NSysS 2016
+Outcome: IEEE Access 2017, NSysS 2016

 • Optimized Distributed Clustering Model in DSN